pumped storage projects consume more electricity than they generate by recycling water to provide "peak" power

 An alternative was to build just two 223MW generators with a hydraulic head (distance to powerhouse) of 621 feet.
 The smaller alternative could generate 1,302 GWh annually.

-To fill the reservoirs, Dominion Energy originally proposed to pump water from .
+To fill the reservoirs, Dominion Energy originally proposed to pump 6.5 billion gallons of water from an abandoned mine at Amonate.
 That source would also replace water as needed to compensate for evaporation.
 The pipeline would parallel an existing 765kV transmission line for most of the route between the flooded mines and the pumped storage reservoirs.

 The Preliminary Permit Application submitted to the Federal Energy Regulatory Commission for the Tazewell Hybrid Center stated:13